DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-01-02-why-we-are-working-on-claim-funding-for-mentors.md

 The ‘Claim funding for mentors’ service will enable schools to submit their claims and receive funding for mentor training from the Department.

-We will design the form to be as straightforward as possible, with information being taken and validated from the Department’s other services, such as Register and Publish, to enable users to submit the claim quickly and efficiently.
+The claim form will use information gathered and validated from the Department’s other services, such as Teacher Record, Register trainee teachers (Register) and Publish teacher training courses (Publish), to enable users to submit the claim quickly and efficiently.

 *[CCF]: core content framework
 *[CPD]: continuing professional development